Kardia (film)

-Kardia is the 2006 debut feature film by director Su Rynard.
+Kardia is the debut feature film by director Su Rynard, released in 2005.
 The film was produced by Paul Barkin and Larissa Giroux of Alcina Pictures in Toronto, Ontario, Canada.

 Plot

 The film tells the story of Hope, a pathologist who discovers that the experimental heart operation she underwent as a child has mysteriously linked her life with another.
 She revisits her childhood to uncover the secrets of her past.